• Skip to primary navigation

 Ingredients

 • Canned tuna – salt-free, packed in water is best.
 It’s a very versatile, inexpensive, healthy low-carb pantry staple.
-I like to use albacore.
+I like to use albacore for this dish.

 • Toasted sesame oil – the best sesame oil for this recipe because it is nutty and rich, with a distinctive bold flavor

-• Lime juice – Light, bright citrus adds a bit of brightness
+• Lime juice - light citrus adds a bit of brightness

 • Seaweed flakes – I like wakame flakes or furikake seasoning.
 This adds even more umami and a good dose of extra vitamins and minerals.

-• Shredded carrot – To add a touch of color and sweetness.
-1/4 cup of shredded carrot adds less than 1g net carb per serving, keeping this salad keto-friendly.
+• Shredded carrot – to add a touch of color and sweetness. ¼ cup of shredded carrot adds less than 1g net carbs per serving, keeping this salad keto-friendly.

 What is the best tuna for salad?